Skip to content

 A colorful, abstract, swirling ribbon is centered on a desk scattered with design materials.
 Various color swatches, sketches of the ribbon logo, notes on "Copilot iconography," and other creative tools and papers surround the ribbon symbol.

-After years of steady but incremental innovation, technologies are emerging that will generate true sea change.
-At first glance, large language models — the technology behind next-generation AI like OpenAI’s ChatGPT or DALL-E — seem like the missing piece for the possibility of user interfaces that finally adapt themselves to humans.
+After years of steady but incremental innovation, technologies are emerging that will generate a true sea of change.
+At first glance, large language models — the technology behind next-generation AI like OpenAI’s ChatGPT or DALL-E — seem like the missing piece that will help user interfaces adapt themselves to humans.
 It’s amazing, nascent, and full of possibilities.
 But, unlike the AI that we’re used to where autocomplete is used everywhere from custom news feeds to email, this new technology moves us from AI on autopilot to AI as copilot.
-It’s a very different mental model requiring wholly new methods of interaction and our design and research community has been diving deep to learn and understand as much as we can at this junction.
+It’s a very different mental model requiring wholly new methods of interaction, and our design and research community has been diving deep to learn and understand as much as we can.

 We introduced Copilot, our new AI experience combining large language models with M365 apps and data in a powerful conversational UX, showcased in a film exploring its UX/UI elements.